Josh's MLD Journey

 We have several goals we want to achieve from sharing Josh’s story and creating this page.

-• First and foremost, we would like to raise funds to enable us as a family to fulfil any wishes for Josh and to make memories with him.
-We want to do as much as we can while he is still able to participate in activities/travel and before any deterioration in his cognition and mobility means he would be unable to do so.
-While we are also speaking with the charities Josh has been referred to, we do not know how much time we have before the symptoms of his condition will progress and for that reason, it is important we are able to make plans for Josh while he is physically able.
+• First and foremost, we would like to continue to raise funds to enable us as a family to fulfil any wishes for Josh and to continue making memories with him.
+We want to do as much as we can while he is still able to participate in activities and before further deterioration in his cognition and mobility means he would be unable to do so.
+We do not know how much time we have before the symptoms of his condition render him unable to do the things he loves and for that reason, it is important we are able to make plans for Josh while he is still physically and mentally able.

-• We will also donate from any funds raised to the charities who will be supporting Josh, such as Make a Wish and Shooting Star Children’s Hospice and any further charities who become involved following referrals from his medical team.
-We want to be able to give something back to them for their care and help them in some way to continue supporting other children with life-limiting conditions and their families.
+• We continue to donate from any funds raised to the main charity who support Josh, enabling him to receive all different therapies, including weekly hydrotherapy; Shooting Star Children’s Hospice.
+We want to be able to give something back to them for their care and help them to continue supporting other children with life-limiting conditions and their families.

-We appreciate everyone’s involvement and are eternally grateful for the ongoing support of the many teams who will be helping Josh on his journey.
+We appreciate everyone’s support and are eternally grateful for the ongoing support of the many teams who are helping Josh on his journey.

-For Josh, his journey will be made easier by having the love and support of everyone around him…….
+For Josh, his journey is made easier by having the love and support of everyone around him…….

 Thank you for reading x